TangentFoxy/gravity/Console.md

 - Clears the canvas and console
 - Optional: "x" can specify 'canvas' or 'console' to clear only one

+pause
+stop
+- Stops the simulation.

+resume
+start
+- Resumes the simulation.

 Not Implemented
 ---------------